 Cryptocurrencies have utilized the concept of decentralization for a variety of different services.
-A widely used service within cryptocurrencies is decentralized finance (DeFi).
-Decentralized Finance (DeFi) takes the decentralized concept of blockchain and applies it to the world of finance.
-Build... is increasingly seen as an alternative to traditional, or centralized, financial services (CeFi), and has been very successful to date.
+A widely used service within cryptocurrencies is decentralized finance (DeFi) and is increasingly seen as an alternative to traditional, or centralized financial services (CeFi).

-But there are some challenges when it comes to price negotiation.
-Since DeFi utilizes smart contracts, price negotiation among users may not be cheap and efficient since constant updates are needed, leading to low liquidity.
+Since DeFi utilizes smart contracts, price negotiation among users may not be the cheapest and most efficient since constant updates are needed, leading to low liquidity.
 To solve this issue, a new exchanging protocol known as Automated Market Maker (AMM) has emerged.
 In this article, we are going to dive into the AMM and how it works.
 To understand the fundamentals of AMM, you first need to know what decentralized exchanges and market makers are.

 Each DEX is regulated through smart contracts.
 Smart contracts are sets of codes that are used to run a service, without requiring a central authority.
 So what are the main distinguishing features that the lack of a central authority brings to exchanges?

 When it comes to similarities, both a decentralized exchange (DEX) and centralized exchange (CEX) offer cryptocurrency exchanges using a trading venue and a matching system.
 However, there are key differences between DEX and CEX.
 Some of the most important are listed below.

 Decentralization entails anonymity.
 People who use DEXs remain anonymous since they are not required to disclose personal information to the exchange.
 With CEXs, however, authorities can access your personal information and exchange history.
 For example, banks require that you provide personal documents in order to be able to exchange your assets.